HugoSchweke/QSproteome_protocol/README.md

 - PAE2 = PAE score of the nodiso2 residues
 - PAE3 = PAE score of the nodiso3 residues
 - PAE_interface = PAE score of the interface residues
-- dimer_proba = Probability of the interaction to be a physiological one.
+- dimer_proba = Probability of the interaction to be a physiological one
  </pre>
 </details>